mprat/practicepython/_posts/2017-01-15-resources-for-learners.md

 There are many free resources out there to help you learn Python.
 Often the downside of free resources is that the usability is not great, or it requires some digging to find some useful content.
 If you are patient, it can pay off nicely.
 Some of my favorites:

 * [Codeacademy](https://www.codecademy.com/learn/python){:target="_blank"}.
 One of my favorite online courses about Python is completely free on Codeacademy.
 They create great courses (with some sandboxed environments included, so no installation needed!) on a variety of programming languages, and their Python course is great.
+They will try to upsell you into buying their "premium" course, but I found the free one to be good.

 * [OCW (OpenCourseWare) from MIT](http://ocw.mit.edu){:target="_blank"} - this initiative was started in 2001 to make public materials from courses taught at MIT.
 It is a collection of materials, so you are responsible for pacing yourself, finding the right materials, checking your work, etc. If you are patient enough, you can find the goldmine of materials in the entire site.
 My biggest beef with this website is the usability - it is really hard to find what kinds of courses you are looking for unless you know the course numbers at MIT.
 Fortunately, I do.
 Here are some free reference materials that can provide lecture notes, exercises, and the occasional video: